FirelyTeam/firely-docs/vonk/facade/facade_accesscontrol.rst

 Add CompartmentDefinition(s) to your metadata
 ---------------------------------------------

 A CompartmentDefinition defines a set of resources that are linked to a specific resource and the reference search parameters that link them together.
-You can find more information on Compartments and access control in :ref:`compartment` of Access Control.
+You can find more information on Compartments and access control in :ref:`feature_accesscontrol_compartment` of Access Control.

 Add a folder in your working directory where you can place metadata files (if you didn't do this earlier).
 Add your CompartmentDefinition(s) to this folder.
 You can download a CompartmentDefinition for Patient `here <https://github.com/FirelyTeam/Vonk.Facade.Starter/tree/master/metadata>`__.
 Copy this file to your metadata directory.